a412h/Dragon/README.md

 ## Remarks
 - Only the Euler equations are implemented
-  only two dimension cases have been tested
-  only the Euler Mach3 cylinder case has been tested
+- Euler Mach3 cylinder cases in 2d and 3d have been tested
 - Single GPU computation
 - Except for the generation of output files, libraries OpenMP, MPI and SIMD have been removed, as all computations are done on the GPU